VeriInteresting: An Empirical Study of Model Prompt Interactions in Verilog Code Generation: Discussion

-\textbf{Model--prompt interactions drive performance.} Across RQ1–RQ4, a consistent theme is that performance is governed by interactions between model properties and inference-time scaffolding rather than by any single factor.
-Scaling and specialization can both improve performance (RQ1), but specialization is only beneficial when aligned with the evaluation and task distribution.
-Prompting interventions are highly model-dependent (RQ2): structured prompting can stabilize smaller LMs, while refinement-based pipelines frequently introduce semantic drift and regressions.
-Strong prompting can narrow---but not eliminate---the gap to fine-tuned models (RQ3), indicating that inference-time methods are a practical first step, but not a substitute for training when the adaptation objective is well matched.
-Finally, while trends are broadly stable across benchmarks (RQ4), notable deviations confirm that reliance on a single benchmark can overstate robustness.
+Across RQ1–RQ4, a consistent theme is that performance is governed by interactions between model properties and inference-time scaffolding rather than by any single factor.
+Scaling and specialization can both improve performance (RQ1), but specialization is only beneficial when aligned with the evaluation and task distribution, and the model size matches the available data volume.
+Crucially, the optimal prompting strategy shifts based on a model's optimization state: while structured reasoning and inference-time scaffolding successfully steer general-purpose LMs, these same techniques actively harm models fine-tuned specifically for hardware, forcing them out-of-distribution (RQ2 and RQ3).
+Finally, evaluating on a single benchmark is only viable for narrowly targeted deployments; broader hardware use cases require diverse, multi-benchmark validation to ensure that optimizing for one task does not cause catastrophic degradation in others (RQ4).